 No matter how many people have held to such belief, it doesn’t change the error to truth.
 Paul teaches the Christians of Galatia that if they were to adopt the idea that circumcision would better secure their salvation they would forever be cut off from Christ.
 How?
 Because to believe in Jesus Christ Alone, plus something else is “no gospel” according to the Bible.
 In our example, if one believes baptism is a requirement in addition to grace and faith, then it is “no gospel”.
 This is problematic.
 Because the one trusting by faith in something that they do in order to secure or merit salvation is condemned like Jesus told Nicodemus in John 3.
 They are condemned because they are not believing in Jesus Christ and His work, but their own.
 Jesus called this type of thing, “darkness.”
 Now let’s move to the theological circles of other doctrines.
 Such as a works salvation.

 Works, good works, obedience, sinless perfection, and all sorts of things related to humanity’s ability to cognitively decide and follow after Christ, are in the realm of being “another gospel” and as such, a damnable heresy.
 There are two matters though that need to be clarified.
 Some people are born of God and believe on Jesus Christ while later taught that they better work hard to persevere and then they get confused and disturbed, like the Galatians who were called “saints” and “brothers” by Paul.
 Other people just love the false gospel of working their salvation into existence.
 They love the ability to stand before God and declare, “I did it!
 I made the choice, I’ve followed the rules, I am obeying you!”
 While it may not seem strange, these words are demonic expressions akin to the words of Satan when he said, “I will, I will, I will…” and then God condemned him and threw him out of Heaven.
 In like manner, Jesus Christ will throw those who stand before Him and say, “Didn’t I do this and do that and say this?”, into the lake of fire.
+Make no mistake, those who trust in the freedom of their choice to choose and believe are dead in their sins.
 I pray that many who seem to fight for their ‘fair rights’ in the economy of grace DO NOT FIND them.
 Because the fair right of all people is to be damned by a loving and gracious and holy God.

 God, being gracious and loving, has given life through Jesus Christ alone to be received by grace through faith.
 Let’s not continue to jump into labels that contradict this.
 Philosophy has no place in the study of God and when the mind of men get tangled into the ineffable glories of God, well, man just finds himself turned over to reprobation, confused, lost and alone.
 So what label do you like to wear?
 Is that label honoring to the Lord?
 Does it fit well with the sound synergistic and supernatural revelation of Scripture?
 If not, I would consider removing it you as quickly and as far as possible.
 Because in the end, we could all be wrong, but we cannot all be right and those who are wrong are condemned already and God’s justice and wrath remain.
 Let us see the light of the good news in the face of Jesus Christ and settle our opinions at the cross where Jesus took our sin after living our obedience so that we are now the righteousness of God!
 Amen.